 I had Glaucoma.
 My eye doctor did a special procedure that basically cured it.
 There are many different types of Glaucoma and this procedure can't be used for all of them.
 Mine was known as Pigmentary Glaucoma and I was a good candidate for the procedure.

 What you'll get from this article:

 - I’ll start by describing what led up to the diagnoses and what was done at first.

 - Then I’ll explain how my ophthalmologist later used a special laser procedure to get my glaucoma under control without the need for eye drops.

 - Finally I’ll tell you about my post-laser period and how I’m doing now.

 I’m not talking about LASIK (Laser Refractive Surgery).
 That’s a different procedure used for correcting near-sighted or far-sighted vision.
 The procedure I had done is called Laser Iridotomy, to control the high pressure caused by glaucoma.

 My Experience with Temporary Loss of Sight

 I had complained to my ophthalmologist from time to time about pain in my eyes.
-But he never diagnosed glaucoma because my pressure was normal every time he checked it.
+However, he never diagnosed glaucoma because my pressure was normal every time he checked it.

 This can be very misleading because, as I found out later, my pressure spiked randomly.
 My doctor explained to me that some people have that situation, where the pressure spikes high and then goes back to normal.